sedefx/forpiworks/README.md

 ### Let's examine the details of this interface.
 ___

-#### To add a new user, click the "+ New User" button at the top left of the page and enter the required data for the new user in the newly opened window.
+#### To add a new user, click the "+New User" button at the top left of the page and enter the required data for the new user in the newly opened window.
 Within the scope of this information, the user's username, Display Name, phone, email and user roles information should be selected.

 #### Within these options,
  - Only integer value assignment should be made to the phone part.